CleanSurvival: Automated data preprocessing for time-to-event models using reinforcement learning: Discussion

 \section{Discussion}

 With most of the AutoML preprocessing tools focusing on classification and regression models, we present CleanSurvival as a tool which builds upon Learn2Clean to tailor preprocessing for survival analysis using a \(Q\)-learning-based framework and reward structures.
-New tools like AutoPrognosis \cite{alaa_autoprognosis_2018} have developed automated tools using Bayesian Optimization that include survival analysis, but there is less scope for customisation of the pipelines.
-The widely used library \texttt{scikit-survival} integrates \texttt{scikit-learn} preprocessing with survival models but it requires manual pipeline building \cite{community_scikit-survival_2025}.
-The R library `mlr3proba' provides a machine learning interface for survival analysis and preprocessing, however missingness is still dealt with externally \cite{sonabend_mlr3proba_2021}.
-CleanSurvival can be performed on various survival models, including neural networks.
-It can handle different preprocessing steps required for survival analysis data.
-The user can also customise pipelines based on their requirement.
-This makes CleanSurvival an important tool in the emerging field of automation of machine learning and preprocessing pipelines.
+Survival analysis is important in fields like cancer research, and with the abundance of machine learning algorithms, it becomes crucial to develop automated approaches that can handle the unique challenges of censored time-to-event data \citep{Tizi2023}.
+Our results demonstrate that integrating data cleaning directly into the optimisation loop---guided by survival-specific predictive performance metrics---yields pipelines that are adapted to the downstream model.

+The Integrated Brier Score (IBS) evidence indicates that calibration is broadly stable across most missingness settings for the Cox model, with the exception of the 40\% MCAR condition, which exhibited higher variance.

+This makes CleanSurvival a valuable flexible tool in the emerging field of automation for machine learning and preprocessing pipelines, capable of supporting various survival models, including neural networks, while permitting user customisation.

+In a realistic, practical scenario---such as when analysing high-dimensional electronic health records---practitioners often struggle to choose the best sequence of imputation, transformation, and feature selection strategies \citep{VafaeiSadretal2025}.
+Rather than manually testing various missingness imputation rules or arbitrary variable selections, a clinical data scientist can configure \texttt{CleanSurvival} with their chosen downstream analysis method alongside the provided dataset.
+The framework automates the hyperparameter combinations and step-order decisions.
+The optimised outputs are fully compatible with external libraries; the extracted data transformations from the final best pipeline can be seamlessly serialised and utilised within \texttt{scikit-survival}'s scikit-learn compatible wrapper or passed on to subsequent downstream architectures like those found in AutoPrognosis.

+Furthermore, integrating diagnostic tools early in the automated process is necessary for clinical reporting.
+It allows quicker analysis of data and can allow better translation of results into clinical practice \citep{boyce2017integrating}.
+As outlined in the methods and empirical derivations in the Appendix, the optimisation process itself tends to select pipelines which naturally stabilise model assumptions on average, such as keeping proportional hazards relatively constant for the Cox model.
+By filtering noisy features out via feature reduction, CleanSurvival inherently guides the final model towards stability in complex, high-missingness regimes.